Ne0phite/Reddish/proposal/MVP.md

 Redditch is a small town in England.
 It's also a website I'm working on.
 My website has nothing to do with the English town.
 It is a clone of Reddit.
 I will build Redditch using Javascript and React/Redux on the front-end and Express and MySQL on the backend.
 By the end of the production period, this app will, at a minimum, satisfy the following criteria:

-- Hosting on Heroku
+- Hosting on a live server
 - New user account creation, login and deleting.
 - Browsing and searching for posts and users by post titles and usernames, respectively.
 - Creating new posts and commenting on other users' posts.
 - Replying to comments.
 - Casting up/down votes on posts/comments
 - Deleting posts/comments that user created.
-- subscribe to subreddits
+- Subscribe to subreddits

 # Design Docs